Recxsmacx/HomIfy/README.md

-# HomiIy is an UI based dummy house buying platform.
+# HomIfy is an UI based dummy house buying platform.